-All in all, a great tour though the Boeing company.
+It was a great tour through the Boeing company.

 Belveal is a practicing UX designer and information architect.
 He serves as the UX strategist for a digital marketing team in the cyber security industry.
 He is a blogger and writes most of the copy for his own web site, though often writing it in the third person.